 Rugie & Effie: It took us quite a while to land on it.
-The definition is simply ‘to florish again’ which resonates with us deeply.
+The definition is simply ‘to flourish again’ which resonates with us deeply.
 But, we also love how the (re) is representative of our first names, (R)ugie and (E)ffie.
 That was purely coincidence but it makes our love for the brand even more special.
-We essentially view Reflorish as a reminder of the two of us florishing again and again.
+We essentially view Reflorish as a reminder of the two of us flourishing again and again.

 How did you two meet and decide to start a business?

 Rugie & Effie: We met through a mutual friend back in 2018?
 Our friendship developed organically over the years, and we became inseparable around the beginning of 2020.
 Like many others, our business was a product of our quarantine period.
-We decided to start a business after realizing that we had a mutual interest in flowers and saw it as something we could share with our community through special occasions and the moments in between.
+We decided to start a business after realising that we had a mutual interest in flowers and saw it as something we could share with our community through special occasions and the moments in between.

 Rugie: Our workshops are very special to me, because we’re able to share our love of floral design with others.
 The energy is always really peaceful and we have so much fun doing them.
 It’s also exciting to see how proud participants are at the end.
 We’ve walked out of every workshop feeling like it was the recharge we needed at the time.